OctopusDeploy/blog/blog/2017-02/iis-powershell.md

 - What we've learned from millions of real-world deployments using the PowerShell IIS modules
 - Lots and lots of practical examples, tested on all Windows Server OS's from 2008 to 2016 & Nano Server

 ​The source for all of these examples lives in a [GitHub repository](https://github.com/OctopusDeploy/PowerShell-IIS-Examples), and we run the examples automatically against test machines running each of the different Windows Server OS's, so I'm fairly confident that they work.
-Of course, if you run into any trouble, post an issue to the GitHub repository's issue list - or send us a pull request! ​:smile:​
+Of course, if you run into any trouble, post an issue to the GitHub repository's issue list - or send us a pull request! :smile:

+There's quite a bit of theory at the start of this post before we get into the practical examples.
+There are plenty of sites that show how to do basic IIS tasks; my goal by the end of this post is to **make you an expert at automated IIS configuration**, and the examples just put that into context.

 !toc